 We love serving big Sunday dinners like this pot roast recipe and having leftovers for the week!
-Also check out our Dry Rub Pulled Pork that feeds a crowd and this ever popular Grandma’s Sunday Meatballs & Sauce!
+Also check out our Dry Rub Pulled Pork that feeds a crowd and this popular Grandma’s Sunday Meatballs & Sauce!

-An Easy, Comforting Pot Roast Recipe
+An Easy and Comforting Pot Roast Recipe

 It’s a shame that our schedules now are so busy, the kids included, but I know it’s really not an excuse.
 It’s one hour, one day a week that we should try and make time for.

 So we do try.
 And it’s not always Grandma’s Pot Roast Recipe that we serve but it’s something.
 As long as we’re all together at the table eating a meal I call that a win.
 Although I have to tell you, this pot roast recipe is really so easy to make it’ll take a lot less time to get on the table than you think.

 What Cut Of Beef Do You Use To Make Pot Roast?

 Chuck roast is the best cut of meat for pot roast in my opinion, you can use a bottom roast, but it won’t be as tender.
 The reason why chuck roast is the best is because it’s marbled with a good amount of fat that melts away as it cooks leaving the meat tender and juicy, just like a pot roast should be.

 A bottom roast will still make for a good pot roast, and will definitely be more sliceable so if that’s what you have – or maybe it was on sale at the store – there’s no reason not to use it.

 How Do You Make This Classic Pot Roast Recipe?